 -

-Last week I gave you this mystery object from the Dead Zoo to try your hand
+This week I have a nice mystery object for you from the Dead Zoo to have a

 Defenders of the Earth